sagemathinc/cocalc-doc/source/teaching-nbgrader.rst

 Purpose of nbgrader
 ===============================

-`nbgrader`_  provides the following teaching-related functionality in a Jupyter notebook environment:
+**nbgrader**  allows an instructor to do the following when teaching in a Jupyter notebook environment:

 #.
-Maintain separate instructor & student versions of Jupyter notebooks
+Maintain separate instructor & student versions of Jupyter notebooks.
 #.
 Automatically grade coding exercises written using Python, R, Julia, and more.
 #.
-Manually grade free-form exercises and other tasks
+Manually grade free-form exercises and other tasks.
 #.
-Leave comments for students
+Leave comments for students.
 #.
-Track student grades
+Track student grades.

 CoCalc nbgrader
 ===============